sjacob2019/Credit-Card-Fraud-Detection/README.md

 ### Motivation
 Random Forest Classification is often praised for not only its accuracy in creating accurate classification models, but also for their efficiency.
 Specifically, Random Forest is notably more efficient when run on Large Data sets with higher number of features than its other supervised counterparts such as neural networks.

-With its higher efficiency, we were able to compare how the performance of the Random Forest Classification method differed as the number of features used in the dataset increased.
+With its higher efficiency, we were able to compare how the performance of the Random Forest Classification method was affected as the number of features used in the dataset increased.

 Composed of many decision trees, Random Forests are consistent in outperforming single decision trees for classification problems.
 This led to the decision to focus our attention on random forests as opposed to decision trees.